botpress/botpress/docs/guide/docs/main/overview.md

 - **Entity Extraction**: extracting structured information from messages like dates, time, cities, names, and more.
 - **Slot tagging**: identify necessary **parameters** to fulfill given tasks.
 - **Language Identification**: knowing in which language the user is writing.
-- **Spell Checking**: giving you one less thing to worry about by making sure your chatbot is fluent.
--**Out of Scope Recognition**: identifying instances when a user says something that the chatbot cannot understand.
+- **Spell Checking**: giving you one less thing to worry about by making sure your user's text input is spelt correctly by fixing typo and other errors, -**Out of Scope Recognition**: identifying instances when a user says something that the chatbot cannot understand.

 All of the above will help you create more natural and pleasurable conversations.